AmoebeLabs/swiss-army-knife-card-manual/docs/basics/templates.md

 ###:sak-sak-logo: An example: colorstop
 Say you want some consistency for the cards that show the inside temperature colors.

-You define a colorstop template, and after that use that in several cards/tools.
+You define a colorstops template, and after that use that in several cards/tools.

 ```yaml title="view" linenums="1" hl_lines="18-21"
 - type: 'segarc'